ntpyxl/jeeplink_app/readme.md

 ## Setup

+### Prerequisites

+- [Node.js](https://nodejs.org/en) installed on your computer
+- Vercel installed on your computer
-This requires you to have Vercel installed and an account logged in.
-If you don't have Vercel yet, run `npm i -g vercel`, and then `vercel dev`, and login to your account.
+    - If you don't have this installed yet, simply run `npm i -g vercel`, and then `vercel dev`, and then log into your account.

+### Installation

 **1. Clone the repository**